Should I Buy an Extended Warranty on a New Car?

 Where can I buy an extended auto warranty?

-- Third-party providers: Independent companies like Endurance, American Dream and olive specialize in extended auto warranties.
-These providers often offer a range of coverage levels and pricing options.
+Independent extended auto warranty providers that specialize in extended warranties often offer a range of coverage levels and pricing options.

-- Financial institutions and credit unions: Some banks and credit unions offer extended warranty plans as part of their financial services.
+Some banks and credit unions offer extended warranty plans as a part of their financial services.
 These may come with competitive rates and flexible payment options, so check with your institution before buying elsewhere.

 Alternatives to extended auto warranties